 What might help

-You can check your blood sugar level several times per day using a glucometer (a medical device that measures blood sugar).
-There are many kinds of glucometers, some of which can be connected to a smartphone.
+You can check your blood sugar at home several times per day.
+There are many kinds of blood sugar monitors, some of which can be connected to a smartphone.
 So you can choose one that works best for your day-to-day life.

-If you notice that your blood sugar is low, consume 15 grams (g) of sugar.
+If you notice that your blood sugar is low, consume 15 grams of sugar.
 This can be in the form of a glucose tablet or 4 ounces of juice or non-diet soda.
 Wait 15 minutes, then measure your blood sugar again.
 If it’s still low, repeat this process.
-If it’s normal, you can have a snack or a meal.
+If it’s back to usual, you can have a snack or a meal.
 Talk with your doctor about your strategy for safely increasing your blood sugar.

 If you have very low blood sugar, you may need to be treated at a medical facility.
 You or someone with you should call 911 or your local emergency number.